byuccl/bfasst/project_structure.md

 # my_str = "This is a template with a list: "
 ```

 Certain scenarios in flows may warrant the use of chevron lists as conditionals.
-For example, reading different types of HDL into vivado and determining between ooc and in-context runs is done using chevron lists as conditionals in the tcl templates of this project (see, for example, `ninja_tools/synth/synth.tcl.mustache`).
+For example, reading different types of HDL into vivado and determining between ooc and in-context runs is done using chevron lists as conditionals in the tcl templates of this project (see, for example, `tools/synth/synth.tcl.mustache`).

 Finally, if you need ninja to template in a mustache file for you, you can use the `template` rule that already exists in `master.ninja.mustache`.
 This invokes chevron as a command line utility.
-It takes a json file with all of your chevron variables, and the template to fill in. *When this is the case, your ninja_tools MUST create the json file that will be used to fill in the template* This approach is commonly used in templating in tcl files as part of your flow.
-See `ninja_tools/synth/synth.ninja.mustache` for an example of how this style of templating is done, and `ninja_tools/vivado/vivado.py` for an example of how the associated json file is created.
+It takes a json file with all of your chevron variables, and the template to fill in. *When this is the case, your tools MUST create the json file that will be used to fill in the template* This approach is commonly used in templating in tcl files as part of your flow.
+See `tools/synth/synth.ninja.mustache` for an example of how this style of templating is done, and `tools/vivado/vivado.py` for an example of how the associated json file is created.

 ## Adding a New Flow